 Going to your dentist for regular dental check-ups is a pivotal part of maintaining your oral health.
-Most Australians realize this, with the Australian Dental Association reporting that 80% of citizens visit their dentist at least once per year for regular check-ups.
+Most Australians realise this, with the Australian Dental Association reporting that 80% of citizens visit their dentist at least once per year for regular check-ups.

 However, dental exams can be scary for a lot of people.
 They walk in with the uneasy thought of if their teeth are in good health, then once in the dentist chair, the strange sounds and someone poking and prodding around their mouth can turn that uneasiness into fear and anxiety.